tylim88/FireSword/README.md

 ### Admin

-This is how you import it, the rest are similar to web.
+This is how you import the same thing in admin, the rest are similar to web.

 ```ts
 import {